New South Wales' Covid Vaccine Rate Is Slowing Down

 A worrying sign...

-NSW Health Doctor Jeremy McAnulty is worried about the state's Covid jab rate slowing down.
+NSW Health Doctor Jeremy McAnulty is worried about the Covid jab rate slowing down.

 New South Wales has recorded a slight jump in daily Covid cases, with 212 new infections recorded in the last 24 hours.
 Sadly two people have died.